-More men in the UK have died by suicide in the past year (2015), than all British soldiers fighting in all wars since 1945.
+More men in the UK have died by suicide in the year 2015, than all British soldiers fighting in all wars since 1945!

-According to the latest figures from the Office for National Statistics, what they categorise somewhat obliquely as “intentional self harm or events of undetermined intent” account for over 1% of all deaths, killing three times more people than road accidents, more than leukaemia, more than all infectious and parasitic diseases combined.
+According to the latest figures from the Office for National Statistics, what they categorize somewhat obliquely as “intentional self-harm or events of undetermined intent” account for over 1% of all deaths, killing three times more people than road accidents, more than leukemia, more than all infectious and parasitic diseases combined.

 More than 6,000 people in the UK died by suicide in 2013; 78% of them were men.